-Implication: When debugging or when developing debuggers for a Mobile Pentium II processor-based system, this behavior should be noted.
-Normal usage of the MOVSS or POPSS instructions (e.g., following them with a MOV ESP) will not exhibit the behavior of cases 1-3.
+Implication: When debugging or when developing debuggers for a Mobile Intel Pentium II processor-based system, this behavior should be noted.
+Normal usage of the MOVSS or POPSS instructions (i.e., following them with a MOV ESP) will not exhibit the behavior of cases 1-3.
 Debugging in conjunction with SMM will be limited by case 4.

 Workaround: Following MOVSS and POPSS instructions with a MOV ESP instruction when using breakpoints will avoid the first three cases of this erratum.
-No workaround has been identified for cases 4 or 5.
+No workaround has been identified for cases 4, 5, or 6.